-Brackenhurst Botanic Gardens is restoring indigenous forest in a valley and hilltop that was previously planted with exotic timber plantation species.
+Brackenhurst Botanic Gardens (BBG) is restoring indigenous forest in a valley and hilltop that was previously planted with exotic timber plantation species.
 One of the main challenges is controlling aggressive invasive plant species which soon shade out native species if not kept in check.
 In 2011, an alliance of botanic gardens was formed between six large botanic gardens (New York, Missouri, Chicago, RBG Kew, Edinburgh and Perth) and 100 smaller botanic gardens worldwide to embark on carrying out ecological restoration of natural ecosystems.
-BBG was one of the founding members of this Ecological Restoration Alliance, which was launched in May 2012.
+BBG was one of the founding members of this Ecological Restoration Alliance which was launched in May 2012.

-Michael grew up in Kenya and developed a passion for the people, cultures and wildlife of East Africa.
-He has a Bachelor of Science degree in Sustainable Development with a focus on Community Development and GIS.
-Michael has worked on GIS database development and training for the Orkonyil Community Welfare Association, a community organization driving their own development from the grassroots.
+Michael grew up in Kenya and developed a passion for the people, cultures, and wildlife of East Africa.
+He has a Bachelor of Science Degree in Sustainable Development with a focus on Community Development and GIS.
+Michael has worked on GIS database development and training for the Orkonyil Community Welfare Association - a community organization driving their own development from the grassroots.

 Dr. Mark Nicholson

-He specializes in historical and environmental trips to Ethiopia, particularly on the endemic plants and over 80 bird species in the Horn of Africa.
+Mark specializes in historical and environmental trips to Ethiopia, particularly on the endemic plants and over 80 bird species in the Horn of Africa.
 He is currently running a thirty-year forest restoration project at Brackenhurst.

 Customize Your Program